Skip to content

 ISO 50001 ensures sustainable energy performance with the expertise of TÜV USA.

 There are many good reasons to pay attention to your company's energy efficiency.
-Globally, it helps with the urgently needed reduction of greenhouse gas emissions .
-A certified energy management system according to DIN EN ISO 50001 also has advantages for your company's profitability.
+From a global perspective, it helps with the urgently needed reduction in greenhouse gas emissions.
+But a certified energy management system in accordance with DIN EN ISO 50001 also has advantages in terms of your company's profitability.

 As of February 2024, ISO and IAF have introduced updates requiring all certified organizations to assess whether climate change is a relevant issue within their management system context (Clause 4.1) and stakeholders' expectations (Clause 4.2).